Syncano/website/pages/blog/2015-03-13-intro-to-express-js/index.md

 So let's break down what happened here:

-First we started a new <em>app</em> object, which is initialized by <em>express();</em>
+First we started a new _app_ object, which is initialized by _express();_

 The app object has various methods associated with it.
 Check out the <a href="http://expressjs.com/api.html">full list here</a>.
 Each method is set with respect to the server.
-For example - above, <em>app.get()</em> means: when a get request is sent to the server, do the following action.
+For example - above, _app.get()_ means: when a get request is sent to the server, do the following action.
 Notice there are two parameters, "/", and a function.
 The first parameter is called the route and tells the server when to call the action.
 This is relative to the root domain of the website.
 So "/" refers to localhost:5000/.
 Everything after localhost:5000 is what the server will use to make calls for different data or actions.
 So the "/Hi" route will be called when we type in localhost:5000/Hi to the browser.

 The next thing to understand is the second parameter, a callback.
 This function determines what will be sent back to the browser from the server.
 In this case, both routes just send back a string.
 This is great for testing your server and making sure your routes work.
 This won't always be the case, so it's important to test at this stage with a dummy route.

-The final piece of the above code is <em>app.listen(5000);</em> which tells the server to run and to run on port 5000.
+The final piece of the above code is _app.listen(5000);_ which tells the server to run and to run on port 5000.

-<h2>Comparing Express with Node</h2>
+## Comparing Express with Node

 Technically, everything you can do with Express you can do with Node, however compare the following pieces of code, one written with Express and the other with Node.
 Note: they do the same thing.

 Written with Node.js alone: